-Reporting segments are residential, office and corporate and the Group manages operations in accordance with this classification.
+Reporting segments are residential, office and landbank and corporate and the Group manages operations in accordance with this classification.

-There are no sales between segments.
 Segment results, assets and liabilities include items directly attributable to a segment, as well as those that can be allocated on a reasonable basis.